Liver Conditions and Treatment

-When the liver isn't functioning properly, you may exhibit the following symptoms:
+When the liver is damaged or not functioning properly, symptoms may include:

 Clinical Interests: